Mike White (quarterback): New York Jets

 On March 16, 2022, White re-signed with the Jets for one year and $2.54 million.

 White was announced as the Jets Week 12 starter against the Chicago Bears after Zach Wilson was benched on November 23, 2022.
 White completed 22 of 28 passes for 315 yards, with three touchdowns and no interceptions, in the Jets' 31–10 win.
 White subsequently passed for 369 yards the following week against the Minnesota Vikings, rushing for a touchdown but also tossing two interceptions and struggling in the red zone for much of the game.
 The following week against the Buffalo Bills, White passed for 268 yards, but suffered numerous hard hits to the chest by Buffalo's pass rush.
 White was forced to leave the game twice but decided to come back both times in what turned out to be a 20–12 Jets loss to the Bills.
 He was later revealed to have two rib injuries and was checked into a local Buffalo hospital as a precautionary measure.
 With White injured, Wilson was named the starter for the next two weeks.

-White returned as a starter in week 17 against the Seattle Seahawks, but struggled as he passed for 240 yards with two interceptions and a fumble lost in a 6-23 defeat.
-On January 6, 2023, it was revealed that he had been playing through five broken ribs, and he was ruled out for the season finale against the Miami Dolphins.
+White returned as a starter in week 17 against the Seattle Seahawks, but struggled as he passed for 240 yards with two interceptions and a fumble lost in a 6–23 defeat.
+On January 6, 2023, it was revealed that he had been playing through five broken ribs, and he was ruled out for the season finale against the Dolphins.

 Miami Dolphins

 On March 16, 2023, White signed a two-year contract with the Miami Dolphins.
+He was the backup quarterback behind Tua Tagovailoa.
+He appeared in 6 games, making 5-of-6 passes for 74 yards, including a 68-yard touchdown pass to Robbie Chosen, during garbage time in a 70–20 win against the Denver Broncos.

+In 2024, he was passed on the depth chart by Skylar Thompson in the course of the preseason.
+On August 25, 2024, White was released after the Dolphins decided to keep only 2 quarterbacks on the roster.

+Buffalo Bills

+On August 28, 2024, White signed with the Buffalo Bills on their practice squad, with primary backup quarterback Mitchell Trubisky expected to miss the early part of the season due to injury.
+In his first interview with the press since the signing, White quipped that his "only condition" for signing with the Bills was he couldn't "be locker mates with Matt Milano", who had laid the hit that broke his ribs during the 2022 Bills–Jets game.
+White was elevated from the practice squad to the active roster for the team's December 1 game against the San Francisco 49ers.

+On January 3, 2025, the Bills signed White to their active roster, and extended him through the 2025 season.
+On August 26, White was released by the Bills as part of final roster cuts.

+Cincinnati Bengals

+On September 16, 2025, White was signed to the Cincinnati Bengals' practice squad.
+He was released on October 7.